matthieu-sgi/DVIC_Demo_Monitoring/README.md

 - Machine log (system logs)
 - Machine demo proc state (Is Alive ?)
 - Machine demo logs (each time a log is written, send it to central server)
+- Shell command response (when a command is sent to a node, send back the result)

 ## Roadmap

 ### Network

-- [ ] Websocket from node to central server
+- [x] Websocket from node to central server
 - [ ] Bring back online the connection.
-- [ ] Define communication protocol
+- [x] Define communication protocol

 ### Node

-- [ ] Execute command received from central server
+- [x] Execute command received from central server
-- [ ] Send data to central server
+- [x] Send data to central server
 - [ ] Gather data from hardware and soft sources (syslog, t° etc)
 - [ ] Read log files from /tmp
 - [ ] Inspect docker containers and read /tmp from there